How to Write a Resume for Google

 Culture & Values

-What Google Looks For
+What Does Google Look For in a Resume?

 Evidence of tackling ambiguous, open-ended problems and driving them to resolution